mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

-### Discussion on authenticity - MOVE OR ALIGN WITH AGENCY
+### Discussion on dimensions of authenticity in in relation to Agency
 <!-- #### Authenticity of Problem / Project
 Well established in PBL.
 Here the challenge is make a game to share, thus well aligned. -->